Rheumatoid Arthritis What is it: Chronic inflammatory disorder | Singapore General Hospital

 Rheumatoid Arthritis - What it is

-The body’s immune system which normally takes care of combating foreign bacteria, viruses and diseased cells in the body begins to attack the joints and their surrounding tissues leading to inflammation.
 Lacking an “off switch”, the continual attack by the immune system eventually causes damage to the joints.
-As the condition progresses, the inflammation, pain and stiffness of the joints tend to increase in severity, ultimately leading to joint deformity and a loss of function and mobility.
+As the condition progresses, the inflammation, pain and stiffness of the joints tend to increase in severity, ultimately leading to deformity of joints and a loss of overall mobility.

 TOP